 Watch videos of our faculty discussing their courses.

 Read our faculty bios

-As of 2012, we have about 200 current students in our Higher Education Administration programs.
+There are approximately 300 students matriculated in our Higher Education Administration programs.
 Most are working full time while taking courses on a part-time basis.
 They come from a variety of institutions — from small private colleges to large state universities — and hold positions in student affairs, residence life, admissions, advancement, financial aid and administration.
 One of the benefits of our online courses is that our students have the opportunity to interact with and learn from their peers outside of their region, allowing them to build a broad network of professional contacts that will serve them even after graduation.

 Higher Education Administration at Stony Brook Manhattan

-The School of Professional Development is expanding its Master of Arts in Higher Education Administration Program to the Stony Brook Manhattan campus.
-Now is your opportunity to join a face-to-face cohort of higher education practitioners and complete your Master’s degree in 17 months (excluding summer).
+The School of Professional Development offers its Master of Arts in Higher Education Administration Programon the Stony Brook Manhattan campus.
+Now is your opportunity to join a face-to-face cohort of higher education practitioners and complete your master’s degree in 17 months (excluding summer).

-Students earn credit for a new course, Comparative University Systems: Higher Education and Educational Philosophy in China.
-The course places international education in the context of the current day Chinese society, combining campus visits and lectures by local professors with excursions to major cultural attraction.
+Students enroll in CEK 560 Comparative University Systems.
+The three-credit course places international education in the context of the current day Chinese society, combining campus visits and lectures by local professors with excursions to major cultural attractions.

 » Get the complete details.